jc-cr/gemt_v3/README.md

 ```

 # Issues
-See issues section for current issues being resolved
+See issues section for current issues being resolved.

 # License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+# Acknowledgments

+This project uses several third-party libraries.
+The complete list of libraries, their authors, and respective licenses can be found in the [NOTICE](./NOTICE) file.